stupid-kid-af/csblog-stupid/README.md

-# csblog-stupid
+# csblog-Stupid

 ## A CS blog that contain useful resouces!
   U can watch the blog live at https://csblog-stupid.netlify.app/

-You can add your pages by adding it in 'content/posts/yourpost' Any help would be greatly appreciated.
+You can add your pages by adding it in 'content/posts/yourpost' Any help would be greatly appreciated!

 ## Support